hcardamone/sap-automation-poc/readme.md

 2. File `robot_variables` has all initial variables to run RF and you have to change to fit your machine settings as needed, since it won't be committed anyway as each automation developer can have different settings:

    - `SAP_ENV = "ENVNAME"`
-      SAP test environment to be used.
+      test environment to be used.
 Refer to environments.yaml file for available environments details.
    - `USER_NAME = "USER"`
-      User name to login in SAP GUI.
+      User name to login in GUI.
    - `PWD = "********"`
-      Password to login in SAP GUI. **_IMPORTANT_**: It's a security best practice to NEVER commit user password in code repositories.
+      Password to login in GUI. **_IMPORTANT_**: It's a security best practice to NEVER commit user password in code repositories.
    - `LANGUAGE = "EN"`
-      SAP GUI language to login.
+      GUI language to login.
 Defaults to English.
    - `PATH_TO_SAPLOGON`
       Absolute path to `saplogon.exe` executable.
    - `EXPLICIT_WAIT = "n s"`
-      Time in pattern m, s or ms for minutes, milliseconds or seconds, respectively to wait between execution of SAP GUI library keywords.
+      Time in pattern m, s or ms for minutes, milliseconds or seconds, respectively to wait between execution of GUI library keywords.
    - `MULTIPLE_LOGON_ACTION ="option"`
       To set the behavior when there is another logged session with the same user.
 Options: `endOthersOption_rdi`: Continue with this logon and end any other logons in system.
 When ending any existing logons to system, unsaved data is lost. `continueOption_rdi`: Continue with this logon, without ending any other logons in system `terminateOption_rdi`: Terminate this logon.
 This will cause the test run to fail.